bseltz-cohesity/scripts/powershell/migrateUsersAndGroups/README.md

 Since cleanup may have occurred on the source cluster (protection sources and views may have been remoted) as the migration progresses, it's important to make a cache of the source cluster's state (users, groups, roles, sources and restrictions) at the beginning of the migration, by using the `-makeCache` parameter.
 We can then use the cache later in the migration by using the `-useCache` parameter.

 Also note that any local users will have a default password set during migration.
-You can specify the default password by using the `-defaultPassword` parameter.
+You can use the `-defaultPassword` parameter to specify the default password.

 ## Download the script